evangboucher/DynaDoc/api.md

 # DynaDoc API

-Below is the list of javascript API for DynaDoc.
-The API will primarily use comments from the source.
-This will also include an example of how it can be used.
+The API docs are primarily based on comments from the source.
+This guide also includes examples of API usage.

 - [`DynaDoc Functions`](#dynadoc-functions)